CiscoDevNet/cjaas-sdk/cjaasBrowserSDK/README.md

  # Event Listener

 This is a javascript tool based on [analytics js](https://github.com/segmentio/analytics.js/).
-It helps us listen to customer interactions from a web page and use the data to orchestrate customer journey.
+It helps us listen to customer interactions from a web page and use the data to orchestrate a customer journey.

-## Getting Started
+## Introduction
+The following code snippet sets up the cjaas to any website, and allows us to send sample events such as "Purchase" to CJaaS with Data such as "title" and "Price".

+## Start the Server

 `Demo` directory has the sample implementation of the script.
 Use a webserver to serve the root directory of the repo.